 DIY Constellation Jar

 Now this is not the only way I will be sharing with you how to make a constellation jar, so stay tuned later this week for another alteration of this craft.
 For now lets get a few things out of the way.
-To make a constellation jar you need
+To make a constellation jar you need the following items

 - paints (I used Black, Dark Blue, Purple, Deep Pink, White with Sparkles)